 Making a Complaint about an Arizona Judge

 A complaint consists of a statement of facts describing the judge’s alleged misconduct and listing the names of witnesses who can verify the facts.
-The complainant is not required to provide court files, but may attach copies of documents the complainant believes may help the commission understand the complaint.
+The complainant is not required to provide court files, but may attach copies of documents he or she believes may help the Commission understand the complaint.

-Complaints must be mailed or delivered to the commission’s office.
 All complaints are numbered and screened in the order in which they are received.
-The commission's investigation may take several months, depending on the complexity of the matter and the commission's caseload.
+The Commission's investigation may take several months, depending on the complexity of the matter and current caseloads.

-The commission accepts electronically submitted complaints where the complainant uses the commission's complaint form, attaches a PDF copy of that form to an e-mail, and sends the e-mail to the commission at email@example.com.
-Staff may reject electronically submitted complaints that do not meet these criteria and require their resubmission in the foregoing format.
+The Commission accepts electronically submitted complaints where the complainant uses the Commission's complaint form, attaches a PDF copy of that form to an e-mail, and sends the e-mail to the Commission at email@example.com.
+Staff may reject electronically submitted complaints that do not meet these criteria and require resubmission in the foregoing format.

-The complainant and the judge will be notified by mail of the commission's decision at the conclusion of the investigation.
-If either disagrees with the commission's decision, he or she may file a motion for reconsideration within fifteen days of the mailing of the commission's order.
+The complainant and the judge will be notified by mail of the Commission's decision at the conclusion of the investigation.
+If either disagrees with the decision, he or she may file a motion for reconsideration within fifteen days of the mailing of the Commission's order.

 Frequently Asked Questions